dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 The VEGAS algorithm, due to G. Peter Lepage, is a method for reducing error in Monte Carlo simulations by using a known or approximate probability distribution
 4 KB (579 words) - 19:17, 4 December 2018

-Statistical classification (redirect from Algorithms for statistical classification) classification.
-Algorithms of this nature use statistical inference to find the best class for a given instance.
-Unlike other algorithms, which simply output
-15 KB (1,865 words) - 03:10, 28 March 2019

 Whirlpool (hash function) (redirect from Whirlpool (algorithm)) diffusion matrix was found that lowered the estimated security of the algorithm below its potential.
 Changing the 8x8 rotating matrix constants from (1
 12 KB (994 words) - 20:21, 9 August 2018